Medications Used in Prescription Drug Detox

 Although not typical, some doctors will use methadone for patients who are addicted to opiates and are in chronic pain.

-Another drug, Naltrexone blocks the effects of opioids.
-It is important to note that this drug should only be used when an addict is already past the point of detoxification.
+Naltrexone blocks the effects of opioids.
+It is important to note that this drug should only be used when an addicted individual is already past the point of detoxification.
 Naltrexone blocks opiates completely and is not a detoxification treatment.

 Medications for Prescription Stimulant Detox

-Although there are currently no specific drugs for prescription stimulant detox, most doctors either taper you off the original stimulant by slowly reducing the dosage.
-Tapering is a very common practice for those who are on drugs where a chemical dependence or addiction is likely.
+Although there are currently no specific drugs for prescription stimulant detox, most doctors will taper you off the original stimulant by slowly reducing the dosage.
+Tapering is a very common practice for those who are on drugs that could lead to a chemical dependency or addiction.

 Prescription stimulant addiction and detoxification are difficult to treat.
-There are no medications currently approved for detoxification from prescription stimulant medications such as ADHD medications and amphetamines.
+There are no medications currently approved for detoxing from prescription stimulant medications such as ADHD medications and amphetamines.

 Medication for General Prescription Drug Detox

-These medications can range from prescription to over the counter medications depending on the symptom.
+These medications can range from prescription to over-the-counter options depending on the symptom.
 Some of the general medications used for prescription drug detox are: